Skip to Content

 Dr Seuss kids crafts image collage

-Pete The Cat Headband Craft – This cat headband craft is purr-fect for any ‘Pete The Cat’ fans in your life!
-With just a few supplies, kids can make a fun headband to wear while they read Pete’s latest adventure.
+Pete The Cat Headband Craft – This printable craft is purr-fect for any ‘Pete The Cat’ fans in your life!
+With just a few supplies, kids can make a fun cat headband to wear while they read Pete’s latest adventure.
 Plus, it makes a great photo prop for pictures!

-Dr. Suess Paper Plate Fish Craft – Our whimsical fish craft is a fun way to bring the classic story of ‘The Cat in the Hat’ to life!
+Dr. Suess Paper Plate Fish Craft – Our whimsical fish craft is a fun way to bring the Dr. Seuss Cat in the Hat story to life!
 Kids will love using our printable Dr. Seuss fish templates to make their own colorful creations.
 This craft will surely have your kids hooked on Dr. Seuss for life!

 Children’s Book Activities

-Kids can work on their coloring and mathematical skills with these Dr. Suess color by numbers.
-They are a fun and educational activity for kids to work on their counting, identify colors, and learn more about numbers.
-This is also a no-prep activity that can be used in the classroom or at home.
+Kids can work on their coloring and elementary math skills with these Dr. Suess color by numbers.
+They are a great educational activity for kids to work on their counting, identify colors, and learn more about numbers.
+These are some of our favorite Dr. Seuss activities because they are no-prep and tons of fun!

 If you have any ‘How to Catch a Unicorn’ fans in your house, then we are sure they’ll love these unicorn worksheets!
 These entertaining worksheets provide kids with fun activities to complete and challenges to solve.
 Full of cute unicorn illustrations, our worksheets are sure to capture your little one’s attention.